AdobeDocs/analytics.en/help/analyze/activity-map/getting-started.md

 +++Web SDK tag extension

 Activity Map data collection requires the **[!UICONTROL Adobe Experience Platform Web SDK]** extension v2.23 or later.
 Extension versions down to v2.16 have limited support.
 These previous extension versions send Activity Map data in a separate event from the rest of your data.
-This extra event increases the number of rows that you send to Adobe Analytics or Adobe Experience Platform.
+This extra event increases the number of hits that you send to Adobe Analytics or Adobe Experience Platform.

 The **[!UICONTROL Click data collection]** configuration setting handles Activity Map data collection and is typically enabled by default.
 You can check to make sure that it is enabled in the extension's configuration settings: